hunkim/Wit-Facebook/README.md

  $WIT_TOKEN=insert_token_here node bot
  ```
 ### Facebook Setting
-1. First you need to make a Facebook Page, since the messanger is connected to your page.
+1. First you need to make a Facebook Page at https://www.facebook.com/pages/create/?ref_type=pages_browser, since the messanger is connected to your page.
-2. Create an app and page
+2. Add a new App at https://developers.facebook.com/apps/.
+Select the "Website" platform.

 3. https://developers.facebook.com/docs/messenger-platform/quickstart
 ### Launch Heruku